 What is the actual issue?

-When a USB-C power pass-through is used (i.e. a power adapter is plugged into an hub, which is then plugged into a MacBook), this packet may not match the specification of the charger, and overdraw power (e.g. a 60W charger is rated as an 80W charger, and therefore is out of specification).
+When a USB-C power pass-through is used (i.e. a power adapter is plugged into a hub, which is then plugged into a MacBook), this packet may not match the specification of the charger, and overdraw power (e.g. a 60W charger is rated as an 80W charger, and therefore is out of specification).
 This causes a lot of stress to the adapter, and the charger.

-This eventually also causes consistent kernel failures, as MacOS essentially overloads all the components.
+This eventually also causes consistent kernel failures, as macOS essentially overloads all the components.
 This can cause vital components such as your CPU or SSD to fail, therefore “bricking” your machine.

 A similar issue can be found with devices that draw power from the MacBook itself, such as USB devices and displays.

-As the hub is not able to display the proper power draw needed, MacOS tries to supply too much power to the hub, which runs a significant risk of damaging the USB-C port, the hub and the device that is receiving the power.
+As the hub is not able to display the proper power draw needed, macOS tries to supply too much power to the hub, which runs a significant risk of damaging the USB-C port, the hub and the device that is receiving the power.

 What can you do to avoid this?

 To prevent this happening to your MacBook, there are 2 different approaches that you can take.